 To understand why proof of work exists, you need to understand the problem it was designed to solve.
 The problem is called the Byzantine Generals Problem, a thought experiment from computer science about how independent actors who don’t trust each other can reach agreement on facts without a central coordinator to adjudicate.

 In the context of money, the problem is double-spending.
 If I have a digital file representing a unit of currency, what stops me from copying that file and spending it twice?
 In the physical world, if I give you a coin, I no longer have it.
 But digital information can be copied perfectly.
-Before Bitcoin, the solution was always a trusted intermediary, a bank, a payment processor, that kept the authoritative record of who owned what and prevented the same digital unit from being spent twice.
-This is why we have banks: not because they’re noble institutions, but because they solve this coordination problem.
+Before Bitcoin, the solution was always a trusted intermediary, a bank or a payment processor that kept the authoritative record of who owned what and prevented the same digital unit from being spent twice.

 Satoshi Nakamoto’s insight was that you could solve this problem without a trusted intermediary, but only if you could make cheating expensive enough that honest participation was always more rational than dishonesty.
 Proof of work is the mechanism that achieves this.